What is midostaurin (Rydapt®)?

 How midostaurin is given

-If you are having treatment as an outpatient, they will give you the capsules to take home.
-Always take the capsules exactly as explained.
+If you are having treatment as an outpatient, you will be given the capsules to take home.
+Always take them exactly as they tell you to.
 This is important to make sure they work as well as possible for you.

 Taking midostaurin capsules

-If you forget to take the capsules, take the next dose at the usual time.
-Do not take a double dose.
+If you forget to take the capsules, take the missed dose at the usual time, do not take a double dose.
+Contact the hospital on the 24-hour number you have been given for advice.

 Other things to remember about your capsules: